Evolve Your Business

 Businesses focusing too much on this KPI might not adequately consider what supportive functions you need to run an efficient and profitable company.

-From a strictly financial perspective, it can be tempting to optimize towards a very lean organization based on this KPI.
-But take it too far, and you risk overloading consultants with administrative work otherwise being done by support staff, thus eroding your consultants' value.
+Optimising towards a lean organization based on this KPI can be tempting from a strictly financial perspective.
+But take it too far, and you risk overloading consultants with administrative work that would otherwise be done by support staff, thus eroding your consultants' value.

 6 - Optimal hourly rate